 (4) See D.G.F.P.
-Series D, vol. 1, for July, 1938.
+Series D. vol. 1, for July, 1938.

-Constantin von Neurath, a strong opponent of the policy contained in the Hossbach Memorandum, not surprisingly was removed from office in the February shake-up.
+Constantin von Naurath, a strong opponent of the policy contained in the Hosebach Memorandum, not surprisingly was removed from office in the february shake-up.
 He was of the Hindenburg generation, and very much a child of it.
-He had a secret detestation for all things Nezi. but not sufficient for him to leave the Wilhelmstrasse before he was dismissed.
-But whatever von Neurath's sentiments his dismissal was highly probable in any case.
-His character and professional competence came under fire on several occasions, even from his fellow Andre Francois-Poncet, the French Ambassador in career diplomats.
-Berlin said he was "wanting in moral courage", Weizsacker noted that he was anything "but dynamic", and Dirksen recorded that he "did not possess any great zeal for work."
-Nonetheless the documents speak for themselves - of his participation in the collection, and analysing of information, and in recommending policy, and in the final execution of policy decided upon by Hitler.
+He had a secret detestation for all things Nazi, but not sufficient for him to leave the Wilhelmstrases before he But whatever von Neurath's sentiments his dismissel was highly probable in any case.
+His character and professional competence came under fire on several occasions, even from his fellow career diplomats.
+Andre Francois-Poncet, the French Ambeesador in Berlin said he was "wanting in moral courage", Weizsacker noted that he was enything "but dynamic", and Dirksen recorded that he "did not possess any great zeal for work."
+Monetheless the documents speak for themselves - of his participation in the collection, and analysing of information, and in recommending policy, end in the final execution of policy decided upon by Hitler.
 He was very much involved in the pre-Anschluss policy towards Austria, building up to the duplicity that came in March of 1938.
-On 21st November, 1936 he and Guido Schmidt had signed the German-Austrian protocol in Berlin.
-In addition to a common policy towards communism and towards the coalition of Danubian states, detailed provision was made for the execution of the agreement of 11th July, 1936, (the German-Austrian contlemen's acreement).
+On 21st Movember, 1936 he and Guido Schmidt had signed the German-Austrian protocol in Berlin.
+In addition to a common policy towards communism and towards the coalition of Danubian states, detailed provision was made for the execution of the agreement of 11th July, 1936, (the German-Austrian gentlemen's agreement).
 (1) In February, 1937 he visited Austria, putting gentle pressure on its government, warning them in particular against a restoration of the Habsburgs.
 By the autumn von Neurath was preparing in detail the diplomatic build-up against Austria.

 (1) D.G.F.P.
-Series D, vol. 1, November, 1936.
+Series D. vol. 1, November, 1936.

-On 20th September, 1937 in a conference with Mackenson and von Papen he agreed that, while Mussolini was in Berlin, Italian non-interference in Austria had to be secured.
-On 30th September he communicated to all embassies that Mussolini's visit to Berlin had been successful insofar as Germany's and Italy's mutual had been defined and quaranteed.
-That he shuddered at the thought of what was contained in the Hosebach Memorandum in no way covers up his considerable complicity in the formulation of policy that preceded. and the entertaining of the awesome plans detailed in November, 1937 by Hitler.
-His dismissal was in part because of his dislike of things Nazi and potential disloyalty, but also because of his wavering and lack of real calibre and competence to handle what was envisaged.
-Von Ribbentrop seemed much more suitable.
-The question does remain of whether von Neurath would have resigned later whatever the odds.
-His career to February, 1938 speaks of one who followed to the best of his abilities his master's wishes. yet without the taint of being a lip-servant.
-His own personal self-interest and regard for his country's position guided his opinion towards an uneasy, but workable compromise with Mazism.
+On 20th September, 1937 in a conference with Mackensen and von Papen he agreed that, while Mussolini was in Berlin, Italian non-interference in Austria had to be secured.
+On 30th September he communicated to all ambassies that Mussolini's visit to Sarlin had been successful insofar as Germany's and Italy's mutual had been defined and quaranteed.
+That he shuddered at the thought of what was contained in the Hosebech Memorandum in no way covers up his considerable complicity in the formulation of policy that preceded, and the entertaining of the awasoms plans detailed in November, 1937 by Hitler.
+His dismissel was in part because of his dislike of things Nazi and potential disloyalty, but also because of his wavering and lack of real calibre and competence to handle what was envisaged.
+Von Ribbentrop seemed much more suitable. question does remain of whether von Neurath would have resigned later whatever the odds.
+His career to February, 1938 speaks of one who followed to the best of his abilities his master's wishes, yet without the taint of being a lip-servent.
+His own personal self-interest and regard for his country's position guided his opinion towards an uneasy, but workable compromise with Naziem.